alanlins/dummyApp/README.md

   * I'm using 8.0.0
   * npm install -g cordova

-4. Execute the command to install the dependencies:
+4. Clone the dummyApp in the folder of your choice and execute the command to install the dependencies:
   * npm i or npm install

 5. Command to build, start the local server, application execution and changes listening.